gobwas/graceful/README.md

 	}
 	gln := l.(*net.UnixListener)

-	// Create exit channel which closure means that application can exit. exit := make(chan struct{})
+	// restart is a channel which closure means that new instance of
+	// application has been started.
+	restart := make(chan struct{})

 	go graceful.Serve(gln, graceful.SequenceHandler(
 		// This "handler" will close graceful socket.
 This will help us to
 		// avoid races on next socket creation.